muratk3n/thirdwave/en/tweets/2019/week43.md

 ---

 How come Hunting did not take that extra step himself...?
-Odd.
 Maybe was being coy.

 *2019-10-21 19:20:1*